S

 Apr 08 2025

-One of their arguments is to end the "Billionaire Takeover" and corruption within the Trump administration.
-This primarily concerns the administration's policies that disproportionately favor wealthy individuals, particularly Elon Musk's role in government restructuring.
+Hundreds gathered at the Castillo de San Marcos National Monument to protest the "Billionaire Takeover," addressing the Trump administration's policies that disproportionately favor wealthy individuals and specifically highlighting Elon Musk's role in government restructuring.

 The "Hands Off!" protests, initiated on April 5, 2025, represented a significant nationwide mobilization against policies enacted by President Donald Trump and his administration.
 Organized by a coalition of over 150 groups, the movement drew millions of Americans across over 1,400 locations nationwide, spanning all 50 states.